CodeSolid/CodeSolid.com/docs/_sources/getting-started-with-ollama.md.txt

 # Getting Started With Ollama

 ## What it Is
-If you've been working with online Language models as an AI Engineer -- of even if you've just kicked the tires on ChatGPT or Anthropic's Claude or the like -- you may have wondered if it's possible to run an LLM locally on your own local computer.
+If you've been working with online Language models as an AI Engineer -- or even if you've just kicked the tires on ChatGPT or Anthropic's Claude or the like -- you may have wondered if it's possible to run an LLM locally on your own local computer.
 If so, you're probably ready to test drive Ollama.

 Ollama is a free, open-source tool that lets you run large language models (LLMs) locally on your computer (Mac, Linux, and Windows are supported).
 With it, you can run and experiment with a variety of large language models, including Gemma3, Llama 3.3, Mistral, and many others.

 ## Ollama Pros and Cons in Brief
 Ollama has several features that make it worthy of a first look.
 Since all the models run locally, your data never leaves your machine, so it's great for security-conscious users.
 It's easy to install, without additional dependencies on Docker or other tools.
 It's also quite simple to switch models -- you simply specify a different model name (though each model will take some time to download the first time you run it).
 Running a model from the terminal opens a prompt with which you can interact with the model, as well as an API endpoint, which means you can also use Ollama from LangChain or LangGraph (as we'll demonstrate below).
 Unlike the case with online providers, you won't have to set up separate accounts and pay a separate minimum fee to get started.
 Finally, for users familiar with Docker, many of Ollama's commands are quite intuitive, since they have many analogues in Docker commands.

-Of course, as with everything in a world of engineering trade-offs, it's reasonable to ask "OK, so what's the bad news?"
+Of course, as with everything in a world of engineering trade-offs, it's reasonable to ask, "OK, so what's the bad news?"
 The first word in "Large Language Models" gives the game away: LLMs are large (in terms of size), and resource-intensive (in terms of both memory and compute power).
-On my iMac (with an M1 processor and 16Gb), running gemma3:4b used about 4.5 GB of memory (and took up 3.3 GB of disk space), while running gemma3:12b used between 9.2 and 11 GB of memory (at 8.1 GB of disk space).
-Also, the models we're able to run on a typical developer machine run much more slowly and are much less full-featured than commercial models
+On my iMac (with an M1 processor and 16Gb), running gemma3:4b used about 4.5 Gb of memory (and took up 3.3 Gb of disk space), while running gemma3:12b used between 9.2 and 11 Gb of memory (at 8.1 Gb of disk space).
+Also, the models we're able to run on a typical developer machine run much more slowly and are much less full-featured than commercial models available online.

 ## Installing and Running

 Installing Ollama is quite easy by downloading or running the appropriate installer [here](https://ollama.com/download/).
 On the Mac program, this consisted of a zip file with an app file inside.
 Running this will let you install the app.
-The first time it runs, the GUI application will prompt you to install the Ollama command line, so you can then run "ollama" from a terminal or command prompt window.
+The first time it runs, the GUI application will prompt you to install the Ollama command line, so you can then run ```ollama``` from a terminal or command prompt window.

 Before running anything, it's a good idea to check the [models page](https://ollama.com/search) and look at various "parameter sizes" to find the download size and any system requirements.
-I decide on "gemma3:4b", The first command I ran was "ollama run gemma3:4b".
+I decided on "gemma3:4b", The first command I ran was "ollama run gemma3:4b".
 As mentioned earlier, the first time you run a given model it will download the model locally, so there'll be a wait for that.
 On later runs, it will open the ollama prompt more directly, as shown here:
 ```bash
 > ollama run gemma3:4b